9 iPad Video Players Checked in 2026: 4 Current Picks

 Strengths:

-• Completely free with no ads or in-app purchases
+• Free to use, with no ads or in-app purchases listed

 • Wireless file transfer via built-in web server, accessible from any browser on the same network